ashwin2125/hashnode-backups/ckutwdzva01rje3s169mve4cz.md

         Best Case : O(N*2)
         Worst Case: O(N*2)

+### Counting Sort :
+- If you know the range of numbers present in the data to be sorted, then Counting Sort is a better than the rest of the above specified algorithms.
+- **Time Complexity** :
+        Best Case : O(N) - When all the array elements are same.
+        Worst Case: O(N+K) -  When the range is too complex.

 That's it for now.
 Meet you in the next article. ❤
 Do check out my other blogs.
 I'm sure you'll love them ! 🦄